Merlin1A/cs326-team-psi/docs/milestone2.md

 We are creating an in-house API that will act as an intermediary between our database and interface.
 It will deliver a user response from the server (receiving a request) and send a response from the server back to the user, which will appear in our interface.
 The following section details our API endpoints.

 ##### API Endpoints
+* (GET) /: Gets static HTML and client-side javascript from public folder and relays it to the user.
-* (POST) /account/create: sends data from user's input (new account information such as email, name, and password) to the server and creates a new account for the user to access the site
+* (POST) /account/create: sends data from user's input (new account information such as email, name, and password) to the server and creates a new account for the user to access the site.
-* (GET) /account/login: retrieves user's login information from server in order for them to access the site
+* (GET) /account/login: retrieves user's login information from server in order for them to access the site.
-* (PUT) /account/update: updates user's existing account information
+* (PUT) /account/update: updates user's existing account information.
-* (DELETE) /account/delete: deletes user's account
+* (DELETE) /account/delete: deletes user's account.
-* (GET) /courses/get: retrieves course information from server
+* (GET) /courses: retrieves course information from server, this information comes in the form of a list of course objects as outlined below.
-* (POST) /courses/review/new: sends data from user's input (new review written by user) to the server and creates a new review for course
+* (POST) /courses/review/new: sends data from user's input (new review written by user) to the server and creates a new review for course.
-* (POST) /courses/review/vote: sends data from user's input (new vote from user) to server and creates new vote for course
+* (POST) /courses/review/vote: sends data from user's input (new vote from user) to server and creates new vote for course.
-* (GET) /courses/review/get: retrieves the course reviews from server
+* (GET) /courses/reviews: retrieves the course reviews from server this data comes as a list of review objects as outlined below.
-* (POST) /courses/survey/new: sends data from user's input (new survey filled by user) to server
+* (POST) /courses/survey/new: sends data from user's input (new survey filled by user) to server.

 ##### Objects used in populating json files
 * Course Object <br />